Confessions of a Sorority Girl

 Confessions of a Sorority Girl (also known as Confessions of Sorority Girls) is a 1994 American television film that debuted on Showtime on July 29, 1994.
 Directed by Uli Edel, the stars include Alyssa Milano and Jamie Luner.

 The film is loosely based on the 1957 exploitation film Sorority Girl, starring Susan Cabot and Barboura Morris.
-Confessions of a Sorority Girl is a part of the Showtime Network's Rebel Highway series that featured films using titles from Dwight D. Eisenhower-era B-movies, also including Roadracers (1994) and Girls In Prison (1994).
+Confessions of a Sorority Girl is a part of the Showtime Network's Rebel Highway series that featured films using titles from Dwight D. Eisenhower-era B-movies, also including Roadracers (1994) and Girls in Prison (1994).

 Plot

 The film takes place in the 1950s.
-Sabrina Masterson is a conceited and wealthy teenager who is sent by her own mother to college to live at Alpha Beta Pi, a sorority house, because she couldn't handle her any more, explaining she was too evil.
+Sabrina Masterson is a conceited and wealthy teenager who is sent by her own mother to college to live at Alpha Beta Pi, a sorority house, because she could not handle her anymore, explaining she was too evil.
 Upon her arrival, she is welcomed by everyone and assigned as the roommate of Rita Summers, the sorority president and most adored and popular girl.
 Sabrina soon takes an interest in her boyfriend Mort, who owns a bar at the beach, near the sorority house, and will soon enroll into medical school, hoping to become a doctor.
-She tries to flirt with him, but is unamused by his indifference.
+She tries to flirt with him but is unamused by his indifference.
 She soon starts taking it out on Rita and her friends Tina and Ellie, often embarrassing them or making catty remarks without directly confronting or insulting them.
 In spite of that, Rita still tries to befriend Sabrina and tells her about her bad relationship with her mother, explaining that she is often too busy to talk to her.
 Sabrina tries to upset her even more by saying that her relationship with her mother is very good.

-It soon turns out that isn't true.
+It soon turns out that is false.
 Mrs. Masterson gives her a surprise visit, expressing her disappointment in her.
 She tells Sabrina that she wants her to be more like her older sister Julia, who was once the sorority president, and terminates her allowance because of breaking a rule.
 Later that day, Sabrina and Ellie overhear Tina announcing that she is pregnant of her boyfriend Jimmy, who she secretly sees.
 Tina expresses her worries, considering an abortion.
 Sabrina helps her out not getting caught and thereby wins their trust.
 The next day, Ellie and Tina nominate her for sorority president, meaning she will be competing against Rita.
 When she finds out she can only become president if her grades for French are better, she seduces her teacher and later blackmails him.